rsrini7/Smart-Support-Buddy/README.md

 # Support Buddy

-A GenAI-powered solution for handling support issues / queries by analyzing Microsoft Outlook MSG files and Jira tickets to identify root causes and solutions.
+A GenAI-powered solution for handling support issues / queries by analyzing Microsoft Outlook MSG files, Jira tickets, Confluence pages, and StackOverflow Q&A to identify root causes and solutions.

 ## Overview